TheDevConnor/Lux/README.md

 Lux is currently in active development.
 Core language features are being implemented and the compiler architecture is being established.

 **What's Working:**
-- Basic lexer and Allocater
+- Basic lexer and Allocator

 **Coming Soon:**
 - Pratt Parsing, TypeChecker, and LLVM generation